TL;DR: an English (or other) degree alone won’t prepare you to become a B2B writer. But gaining the right skills and experience will.

 That means strict meanings and colorful turns of phrase will be lost in translation, or just fall flat.
 A clear, internationally flexible style will address readers effectively across the globe.

 Discernment is the skill to identify and include only legitimate information in your content.
 In essence, you need to hone your bullshit detection.

 Discernment helps with jargon removal, product claims that can’t be supported, breathless cheerleading, superlatives, and identifying anything else that doesn’t pass the “straight-faced test.”

 It also builds your maturity around when to dig your heels in on changes that your clients or colleagues want to make on your writing, and when to just let it go.
 This takes practice and some critical thinking, but it definitely can be learned.

-We used to call it chest-thumping: that old-school way of “being right” simply by aggressively declaring superiority more strenuously.
-Now people are on to that tactic… mostly.
+That old-school way of being right simply by aggressively declaring superiority more strenuously?
+People are on to that tactic… mostly.

 Here’s the thing: business buyers who are evaluating solutions have to make the case to their superiors for the budget to invest in yours.
 You need the ability to build a business argument—not a debate—in your B2B writing that they can use to defend their selection.